-Recording your own video is often the most intimidating part to new business owners or video marketers, but it doesn’t have to be.
+Recording your own video is often intimidating to new business owners or video marketers, but it doesn’t have to be.
 In fact, when you’re just starting out, you can create great video content with your smartphone’s video camera.
-That type of video is ideal for your Instagram Stories, Instagram Reels, and other smartphone-based social media apps.
+This type of video is ideal for your Instagram Stories, Instagram Reels, and other smartphone-based social media apps.

-- Camera lenses that fit the camera you chose
+- Lens: Find camera lenses to fit the camera you chose.

 At the very least, even if you use your iPhone, gathering some lights and a lapel microphone is a good way to create a high-quality video on a budget.

 Then get your talent or your video scene ready and start recording.
-If you have someone reading off their script, consider blowing it up to place on a monitor as a teleprompter so they can ensure they get all of their lines right.
+If you have someone reading off their script, consider blowing it up to place on a monitor as a teleprompter so they get their lines right.

-Do some test runs to make sure that the visual is clear and the audio can easily be heard.
-Check that your lighting also makes your video look high quality and not like it was shot in a basement.
+Do some test runs to make sure the visual and audio are clear.
+Make sure the lighting makes your video look high quality and not like it was shot in a basement.

 Repurpose existing content

-There are many places where you can look for great free stock footage, fitting music, and cool sound effects.
+There are many places to look for great free stock footage, fitting music, and cool sound effects.